ya-spark/netview-frontend/docs/DOCS_INDEX.md

 ┌─ Is it about monitoring/gateways?
 │  └─→ GATEWAY.md
 │
-┌─ Is it about development setup?
+└─ Is it about development setup?
-│  └─→ DEVELOPMENT.md
+   └─→ DEVELOPMENT.md
-│
-└─ Need general overview?
-   └─→ replit.md
 ```

 ## Common Tasks & Documentation